hirosystems/docs/docs/stacks-2.1-upgrades.md

 ### Coinbase payouts

-The Stacks 2.1 updates supports alternate recipient for coinbase transactions.
-The `alt_recipient` value is passed in the blockchain transaction and the API returns a new coinbase `alt_recipient` property on applicable requests. ; however, if you want to use the new methods detailed above, you need to update to `@stacks/stacking` to version >=`6.0.0`.
+The Stacks 2.1 updates support alternate recipients for coinbase transactions.
+The `alt_recipient` value is passed in the blockchain transaction, and the API returns a new coinbase `alt_recipient` property on applicable requests. ; however, if you want to use the latest methods detailed above, you need to update to `@stacks/stacking` to version >=`6.0.0`.

-The `alt_recipient` value varies based on the standard vs contract principal recipients.
+The `alt_recipient` value varies based on the standard vs. contract principal recipients.

 Standard principal recipient:
 `"alt_recipient": "ST2X2FYCY01Y7YR2TGC2Y6661NFF3SMH0NGXPWTV5" <-- New`